Files / United States

 Document Introduction

-For a long time, the military dominance established by the United States after the Cold War is facing a foreseeable end.
+The military dominance established by the United States after the Cold War is facing a foreseeable end.
 Competitors like China and Russia are leveraging technological proliferation and geographical advantages, increasingly integrating software, modular hardware architectures, commercial microelectronics, and commercial surveillance services to develop effective and adaptable weapons and reconnaissance-strike complexes.
-These trends indicate that America's future military success requires both scale and flexibility.
-However, U.S. Department of Defense (DoD) weapons design has moved in the opposite direction: over the past three decades, the U.S. military has developed and manufactured highly integrated, monolithic weapons that are difficult to introduce new features or subsystems into, and cannot leverage widely available commercial systems or manufacturing methods to scale wartime production.
+These trends indicate that future U.S. military success requires both scale and flexibility.
+However, the U.S. Department of Defense (DoD) has moved in the opposite direction in weapons design: over the past three decades, the U.S. military has developed and manufactured highly integrated, monolithic weapons that are difficult to update with new features or subsystems, and cannot leverage widely available commercial systems or manufacturing methods to scale up wartime production.

-The report points out that when facing adversaries like China, which possess a vast manufacturing base and fight on home turf, the shortcomings of U.S. weapons in production capacity and adaptability will be particularly fatal.
-To address the challenge, the U.S. military needs to work along two main lines: first, "counter-sensing" operations to degrade enemy reconnaissance-intelligence systems; second, new weapons capable of being produced at scale and flexibly.
+The report points out that when facing adversaries like China, which possess a vast manufacturing base and fight on their home turf, the U.S. weapons' shortcomings in production capacity and adaptability will be particularly fatal.
+To meet this challenge, the U.S. military needs to pursue efforts along two main lines: first, counter-reconnaissance operations to degrade enemy reconnaissance-intelligence systems; second, new weapons capable of being produced at scale and with flexibility.
 Both efforts should fully utilize America's world-leading electronics manufacturing and software industries.
-The report's core argument is that the U.S. military must shift from its current model of pursuing peak-performance, highly integrated monolithic weapons (AUR) to modular weapons designed "bottom-up."
-This new model aims to achieve the combination of relevant scale and rapid adaptability by leveraging widely available commercial components, resilient commercial contract manufacturing capabilities, and modular software architectures.
+The report's core argument is that the U.S. military must shift from its current model of pursuing ultimate performance through highly integrated, monolithic weapons (AUR) to a model of modular weapons designed from the bottom up.
+This new model aims to achieve a combination of relevant scale and rapid adaptability by leveraging widely available commercial components, resilient commercial contract manufacturing capabilities, and modular software architectures.

-The report uses several case studies (such as the F-117 Nighthawk, General Atomics' Long-Range Maneuverable Projectile, the Army's TITAN program, etc.) to demonstrate the feasibility and advantages of "bottom-up" design, digital integration, and strategic outsourcing.
-Simultaneously, the report delves into the institutional and cultural barriers that must be overcome to achieve this transformation, including the rigid Joint Capabilities Integration and Development System (JCIDS) requirements process, outdated and inflexible technical standards, a linear Testing & Evaluation (T&E) system focused on monolithic certification, and the limitations imposed by the Financial Management Regulation (FMR) on procuring modular components.
+Using multiple case studies (such as the F-117 Nighthawk, General Atomics' Long-Range Maneuverable Projectile, the Army's TITAN program, etc.), the report demonstrates the feasibility and advantages of bottom-up design, digital integration, and strategic outsourcing.
+Simultaneously, the report delves into the institutional and cultural barriers that must be overcome to achieve this transformation.
+These include the rigid Joint Capabilities Integration and Development System (JCIDS) requirements process, outdated and inflexible technical standards, a linear Test and Evaluation (T&E) system focused on monolithic certification, and limitations imposed by the Financial Management Regulation (FMR) on procuring modular components.